Dvlv/BoxBuddyRS/docs/guide.md

 This will spawn a file-chooser window.
 Select your `.ini` file and press the blue "Open" button in the file-chooser's header bar.

-A popup window will appear with a loading spinner, letting you know that your boxes are being created.
+A pop-up window will appear with a loading spinner, letting you know that your boxes are being created.
 Upon completion this window will disappear and your new boxes should appear in BoxBuddy.

 **Note** These boxes will need to be initialised before they can be used.
 Simply click the "Open Terminal" button against each box and wait for the initialisations to finish.